Mathias-SantAnna/PokeCards/README.md

 ## User stories testing

-The following segment is going via every of the consumer testimonies from the UX ReadMe segment.
+The following segment is going via every of the user testimonies from the UX ReadMe segment.

 **As a player, I want:**